 How long does it take to apply for financial aid?

 The process is fast and easy.
-The FAFSA can be completed online.
-AJMLS will receive access to your FAFSA application within 7-10 business days after completion.
-If you receive any requests for additional documents from the Financial Aid Office, the process may be delayed based on your response time.
+The FAFSA can be completed online within 15 to 30 minutes.
+AJMLS will receive access to your FAFSA application within 3 to 5 business days after you submit it electronically to the Department of Education.
+If you receive any requests for additional documents from the Financial Aid Office, the award process at the school may be delayed based on your response time.
 Please adhere to the following deadlines dates to ensure timely processing:

-- June 1st Deadline to complete FAFSA at www.fafsa.ed.gov
+- June 1st Deadline to complete FAFSA at fafsa.ed.gov

 - July 15th Deadline to complete Master Promissory Note(s) for Unsubsidized and/or Graduate PLUS Loans